FOMOED - Trading Dashboard

 • Failure and recovery logic

-We mapped the service blueprint end-to-end to ensure UI states always reflected system truth.
+I mapped the service blueprint end-to-end to ensure UI states always reflected system truth.
 No visual feedback existed without backend alignment.
 This was foundational to trust.

 Design Principles